Dedicated to Helping Dog Bite Victims

 Staphylococcal Infection

-Staphylococcal is an infection that is caused by a bacterium that is usually found on the skin or in the nose.
-In dog bites, staph can lead to bacteremia, which is an infection of the bloodstream.
+Staphylococcus is an infection caused by a bacterium usually found on the skin or in the nose.
+In dog bites, staph can lead to bacteremia, a bloodstream infection.

 Symptoms may include any of the following: